-Looking after your sex toys is essential, not only to make them last longer, but to keep them hygienic and body safe.
+A clean sex toy is essential, not only to make them last longer, but to keep them hygienic and body safe.
 Did you know that depending on the types of materials found in your sex toy, they will need a specific type of care?
-We’ll make sure you got that covered, including what lubricants are compatible and how to clean and store your toys properly!
+We’ll make sure you got that covered, including what lubricants are compatible and how to clean and store your toys properly.

 First and foremost: know your sex toy materials.
 Only in recent years are sex toy manufacturers being held accountable for the materials that go into your products.
 Regulations in many countries still only count sex toys as “novelty” items, which means they aren’t approved by the FDA, even though they go inside your body.
 Best thing to do is always check what materials your toys are made from, and whether they are porous or non-porous – this will predominantly determine how to clean your toys.

 This is important to avoid bacteria growing and pathogens from being passed either from one partner to another, or from one orifice to another.
-Using a condom on your sex toys and changing them for each play is definitely recommended, but proper cleaning habits will also suffice.
+Using a condom on your sex toys and changing them for each play can also be recommended, but proper sex toy cleaning habits will also suffice.

 Porous materials are commonly (although, decreasingly) found in sex toys, and these tend to harbour bacteria in the pores if not cleaned properly.
 They are also more likely to contain phthalates than non-porous toys.
 Phthalates are toxic and so need extra care and storage attention, otherwise they can become dangerous.

 PVC, rubber, latex, TPR (thermoplastic rubber found in “real-skin” fleshy type toys) and jelly materials are all porous.
 These delicate materials deserve to be cleaned before and after every use, either with warm water, soap and water or sex toy cleaner.